 Along with the eligibility criteria above, specific entry restrictions or exemptions may apply to certain subsidised qualifications and skill sets.
 These are set by industry or sector requirements, as well as national training package guidelines.

-Apprenticeship or traineeship pathway
+Apprenticeship or traineeship pathway eligibility

 Related information